Know The Rules

 And is called out.
 He fumes, berates the umpire.
 Yet, the call correctly stands.
 Walker fails to properly retrace his steps to second base, does not realize the need to stay on the basepaths.
 Lesson learned.

 Walker is far from alone.
 Indeed, over the years, multiple athletes have made glaring mistakes in competitive situations because they did not know well enough the rules of their game.
 Certainly, the list is a long one.

 And I am on it.

 October 1985.
-A new competition, called the Interbranch and backed by brewery giant Labatt's, will crown a national senior men’s rugby champion.
+A new representative competition, called the Interbranch and backed by brewery giant Labatt's, will crown a Canadian senior men’s rugby champion.
 Regional teams from across the country compete, the final eventually contested between the Vancouver Island Crimson Tide and Toronto.

 It is a different era.
 A majority of the top players in the country play on the west coast.
 The club competition is fierce.
 Certain pundits reckon that gaining a place on the Tide team is more difficult than making the full provincial side, and that being selected for BC is harder than representing Canada.

 The Interbranch final plays out at MacDonald Park in Victoria, in front of a boisterous crowd.
 I start at fullback for the Tide, an unexpected opportunity to perform well for our fans and in front of the national selection panel.